GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 The Media session API provides several benefits and capabilities:

 - Hardware media keys are supported.
 - Media notifications are customized on mobile, Chrome OS, and paired wearable device.
 - The [media hub] is available on desktop.
 - Lock screen media controls are available on [Chrome OS] and mobile.
-- PiP window controls are available.
+- Picture-in-Picture window controls are available.
 - Assistant integration on mobile is available.

 A few examples will illustrate some of these points.